Data versioning

 4 git-annex

-git-annex supports explicit and customisable folder-tree synchronisation, merging and sneakernets and as such I am well disposed toward it.
+git-annex supports explicit and customisable folder-tree synchronization, merging and sneakernets and as such I am well disposed toward it.
 You can choose to have things in various stores, and to copy files to and from servers or disks as they become available.
 It doesn’t support iOS.
 Windows support is experimental.
 Granularity is per-file.
 It has weird symlink-based file access protocol which might be inconvenient for many uses.
 (I’m imagining this is trouble for Microsoft Word or whatever.)

 Also, do you want to invoke various disk-online-disk-offline-how-sync-when options from the command line, or do you want stuff to magically replicate itself across some machines without requiring you to remember the correct incantation on a regular basis?